The Ultimate Nacho Toppings List

 Instructions

-• Place tortilla chips on a plate and then top them with all your favorite toppings.
+• Place tortilla chips on a plate, then top them with all your favorite toppings.

 Notes